ottenwbe/developer-environment-setup/README.md

 ### Docker

-__NOTE__: On an selinux, i.e., Fedora, first execute the following command in the root directory of the project.
+__NOTE__: On an SELinux, i.e., Fedora, first execute the following command in the root directory of the project.

 ```bash
 chcon -Rt svirt_sandbox_file_t "${PWD}"